7 Reasons You Should Visit Obidos, Portugal

 Obidos Key Facts

-• Getting There: To get to Obidos, the quickest and ideal way is via bus from Lisbon.
-Buses operate from the Campo Grande bus station regularly and the journey takes just over an hour.
+• Getting There: To get to Obidos, the quickest and ideal way is to get there by bus from Lisbon.
+Buses operate from the Campo Grande bus station regularly, and the journey takes just over an hour.
 There is no advance ticketing required for this, but it can be tricky to locate the bus as there were no signages as of 2018.
 When you reach the station area, get off and ask around (or look from the bus stop near the huge herd of pigeons!)

-• Obidos was once a port town before tsunamis and earthquakes moved the coastline ten kilometers out.
-Hence, it is an apt base to explore the town of Peniche or to go on a sailing expedition to the Berlengas islands.
+• Before tsunamis and earthquakes moved the coastline ten kilometers out, Obidos was once a port town.
+Hence, it is an apt base from which to explore the town of Peniche or go on a sailing expedition to the Berlengas islands.

-• There are a few hotels and hostels just outside the medieval town that costs a lesser leak to your pocket.
+• There are a few hotels and hostels just outside the medieval town that are less expensive.
 If you are looking for a budget holiday, check those out instead of staying inside the town.

 • Check the Festival calendar for Obidos before you plan a trip.
 Literature Festivals, Fado Nights, and more are often organized in the old town.

-• If you are coming only for a day trip, make sure to get here very early in the morning to get a glimpse of the town in silence.
+• If you are coming only for a day trip, make sure to get here very early in the morning to see the town in silence.

 Portugal stole our hearts away and gave us a hundred reasons to come back for a longer duration.